cosinekitty/astronomy/source/csharp/README.md

 vector in the J2000 equatorial system: the coordinates are based on the mean equator of the Earth at noon UTC on 1 January 2000.

-If given an invalid value for `body`, or the body is `Body.Pluto` and the `time` is outside the year range 1700..2200, this function will throw an exception.
+If given an invalid value for `body`, this function will throw an exception.

 Unlike [`Astronomy.HelioVector`](#Astronomy.HelioVector), this function always corrects for light travel time.
 This means the position of the body is "back-dated" by the amount of time it takes